-If, within two (2) years after a change in control (as defined in the applicable employment agreements), Messrs.
-Casey or Ebling terminate his employment with Good Reason, or the Company terminates employment without Cause, Messrs.
-Casey or Ebling will receive, in addition to the payments and benefits set forth above under "Payments Made Upon Termination," and in lieu of the payments and benefits described under "Payments Made Upon Termination by the Company without Cause" the following:
+If, within two (2) years after a change in control (as defined in the applicable employment agreements), Mr. Casey terminates his employment with Good Reason, or the Company terminates employment without Cause, Mr. Casey will receive, in addition to the payments and benefits set forth above under "Payments Made Upon Termination," and in lieu of the payments and benefits described under "Payments Made Upon Termination with Good Reason by the Executive Officer, or Termination by the Company without Cause" the following:

-(1) lump sum payment equal to two (2) times the sum of (A) the then current annual salary plus (B) the target bonus;
+lump sum payment equal to two (2) times the sum of (A) the then current annual salary plus (B) the target bonus;

-- (2) lump sum payment equal to the pro-rata share of the annual incentive payout, determined based on the actual performance of the Company for the full fiscal year in which the executive's employment terminates, paid at the time it would otherwise have been paid had the executive remained employed for the entire fiscal year (February of the following year); - (3) an amount equal to the amount of premiums the executive would have been required to pay to continue such executive's and his or her covered dependents' medical, dental and vision coverage in effect on the date of termination under the Company's group healthcare plans pursuant to COBRA for twenty-four (24) months following the date of termination; - (4) continuation of life and accidental death and dismemberment benefits for twenty-four (24) months following the date of termination, at no greater cost to executive than the cost immediately prior to the date of termination; - (5) twenty-four (24 months) of additional service credit under any applicable pension plan (to the extent not covered by (6) below)); and - (6) with respect to any defined contribution plan in which such executive participates, a lump sum cash payment equal to the sum of (A) the amount that would have been contributed or credited to such plan on such executive's behalf during the twenty-four (24) months following termination and (B) the excess, if any, of such executive's account balance under the pension plan as of the termination date over the portion of such account balance that is nonforfeitable per the terms of the plan.
+- (2) lump sum payment equal to the pro-rata share of the annual incentive payout, determined based on the actual performance of the Company for the full fiscal year in which Mr. Casey's employment terminates, paid at the time it would otherwise have been paid had Mr. Casey remained employed for the entire fiscal year (February of the following year); - (3) an amount equal to the amount of premiums Mr. Casey would have been required to pay to continue Mr. Casey's and his or her covered dependents' medical, dental and vision coverage in effect on the date of termination under the Company's group healthcare plans pursuant to COBRA for twenty-four (24) months following the date of termination; - (4) continuation of life and accidental death and dismemberment benefits for twenty-four (24) months following the date of termination, at no greater cost to Mr. Casey than the cost immediately prior to the date of termination; - (5) twenty-four (24 months) of additional service credit under any applicable pension plan (to the extent not covered by (6) below)); and - (6) with respect to any defined contribution plan in which Mr. Casey participates, a lump sum cash payment equal to the sum of (A) the amount that would have been contributed or credited to such plan on Mr. Casey's behalf during the twenty-four (24) months following termination and (B) the excess, if any, of Mr. Casey's account balance under the pension plan as of the termination date over the portion of such account balance that is nonforfeitable per the terms of the plan.